lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

 This rig is also used to light products from all angles, and the side fill lights light up the props.

-The key light is the :guilabel:`Area` light placed slightly above and to the left of the camera.
+The key light is the *Area* light placed slightly above and to the left of the camera.
 It allows the specular to come out.
 It is about **30 BU** back from the subject, and travels with the camera.
 A little specular shine lets you know there's a light there, and that you're not looking at a ghost.
 In real life, it is a spot with baffles, or blinders, that limit the area of the light.

-The two sidelights are reduced to only fill; each of them are :guilabel:`Hemi` lights placed **20 BU** to the side and **5 BU** in front of the subject, at ground level.
+The two sidelights are reduced to only fill; each of them are *Hemi* lights placed **20 BU** to the side and **5 BU** in front of the subject, at ground level.
 They don't cause a spotshine on the surface by disabling specular, and at ground level, light under the chin or any horizontal surfaces,